Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 • cold water

 Wind chill, a combination of temperature and wind speed, is also a critical factor to consider when spending time outside.
-A dangerous situation of rapid heat loss may arise for any individual exposed to high winds and cold temperatures.
+Rapid heat loss may arise for individuals exposed to high winds and cold temperatures.

 Thermoregulation

-When body temperature drops even a few degrees below its normal temperature of 37°C, the blood vessels constrict, which decreases peripheral blood flow in order to reduce heat loss from the surface of the skin.
-Shivering, the rapid contraction of the skeletal muscles, generates heat production that can temporarily increase body temperature.
+When body temperature drops a few degrees below its normal of 37°C, the blood vessels constrict, decreasing peripheral blood flow to reduce heat loss from the skin’s surface.
+Shivering, the rapid contraction of the skeletal muscles generates heat production that can temporarily increase body temperature.

 Infants and the elderly are particularly at risk for cold-related illnesses, but anyone can be affected.
 Outdoor workers, outdoor athletes, the homeless, people on prescription medication and those with circulatory problems are also at a higher risk.